Ayesha-31/COVID-NPI-Correlation/README.md

 # COVID-NPI-Correlation
 This research analyzes the correlation between COVID-19 deaths and Non-Pharmaceutical Interventions (NPI) across different countries.
 The study aims to determine whether NPIs had a significant impact on reducing death rates or if they were just one of many contributing factors.
+Surprisingly, our correlation results revealed unexpected insights, challenging common assumptions about the effectiveness of NPIs.